-This farfalline zebra pasta is one of them.
+One of my best friends gifted me this farfalline zebra pasta.
 It’s a traditional bow tie pasta colored with squid ink to make the black stripes.
-A pasta this special and unique requires a simple and delicate sauce.
+This special pasta requires a simple, delicate sauce.

 Spicy Cherry Tomato Sauce

 This has become my favorite summer tomato sauce.
 Not only is it simple and easy to make it, it sure tastes a lot better than the store-bought pasta sauces.

 While this recipe specifically mentions cherry tomatoes, you may substitute in any tomatoes you happen to have.
 Grape tomatoes, mini heirloom tomatoes, and plum tomatoes are great options.

 These yellow cherry tomatoes are some of the prettiest and tastiest tomatoes I’ve had all summer.

 I bought a ton of it and have been concocting all sorts of ways to incorporate them into my meals- like my yellow cherry tomato pesto tart.

 Roughly chop the fresh cherry tomatoes in a food processor or high speed blender.
 Pulse a few times to simply break up the tomatoes.

 Meanwhile, cook minced garlic in a sauce pot.
 Once the garlic is fragrant, add in all the tomatoes (including all the expelled juices).

 Season with agave syrup, red pepper flakes, and kosher salt.
 Mix together and bring to a boil.
 Reduce to a simmer and cook until sauce has thickened.